 What is Veterinary Diagnostic Imaging?

-Veterinary diagnostic imaging includes radiographs (x-rays), ultrasound, MRIs and CT scans, all of which are used as diagnostic tools to collect information on your dog's health.
+Veterinary diagnostic imaging includes radiographs (x-rays), ultrasound, MRIs, and CT scans, all of which are used as diagnostic tools to collect information on your dog's health.
 The vast majority of imaging is non-invasive and completely painless.
 However, some imaging may require sedation or even anesthesia because the dog must be kept still to allow for adequate images to be produced.
-Vetearinarians use these images to collect information on your dog to help them to make a medical and sometimes surgical plan.
+Veterinarians use these images to collect information on your dog to help them to make a medical and sometimes surgical plan.

 *Note: Rau Animal Hospital currently does not perform MRIs or CT Scans